Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

 \subsection{Rules of Thumb}

-In this section we introduce some rules of thumb that should be considered upon the development of any animal movement model.
+introduce some rules of thumb that should be considered {for virtually any} model.
 We divide these rules into ``prerequisites" and ``considerations".
-Prerequisites are properties that the model should necessarily possess so that the conclusions made are logical and as applicable to the real world as possible.
-Considerations, on the other hand, are helpful suggestions that may be relevant for some models, but may not be strictly required by all models and can be more or less valid depending on the specific circumstances considered.
+Prerequisites are properties that the model should necessarily possess {to remain logically valid.} Considerations, on the other hand, are helpful suggestions that may be {more or less relevant depending on the situation.}